Macrometacorp/docs/docs/cep/store/rdbms.md

 This extension assigns data sources and connection instructions to event tables.
 It also implements read-write operations on connected data sources.

-Macrometa supports RDBMS stores such as MySQL, PostgresQL, and Oracle.
+Macrometa supports RDBMS stores MySQL, PostgresQL, SQLServer, and Oracle.

 ## Syntax